scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/Implementing-a-citation-search-engine-in-JavaScript/index.md

 ---
 Title: Implementing a Citation Search Engine in JavaScript
 ---
+#Implementing a Citation Search Engine in JavaScript

-The SCG web site includes a citation search engine called [scgbib](http://scg.unibe.ch/scgbib) implemented on the server side.
+The SCG web site includes a citation search engine called [scgbib](/scgbib) implemented on the server side.
 In the current implementation, users enter a simple text query, and the search engine displays all matching bibliography entries formatted as HTML.

 The current database is a 5MB text file in [bibtex](https://en.wikipedia.org/wiki/BibTeX) format.